carrotfarmer/blog-posts/cl0dt66jf03ldo5nv1ia94dgm.md

 export default App;
 ```

-This is a normal App component like you would see in plain React.
+This is a normal App component as you would see in plain React.
 A prop `name` is passed on to this component which is set to a default value of Stranger.
 And a message of “Hello {name}” is rendered.
 Note that the `Text` component comes from `ink`.
-It can be used to style many aspects of the text, like the color, background color, etc. `ink` uses a library called [chalk](https://github.com/chalk/chalk) to do this.
+It can style many aspects of the text, like the color, background color, etc. `ink` uses a library called [chalk](https://github.com/chalk/chalk) to do this.

 `source/cli.tsx`